SWDE bills: clear, understandable and complete

 1. Calculation of your total consumption, excluding VAT, for the entire consumption cycle of your bill

-2. Deduction of advance payments excluding VAT billed during the same consumption cycle
+2. Deduction of instalments, excluding VAT, billed during the same consumption cycle

-3. Total to be paid excluding VAT (= amount of point 1 - amount of point 2)
+3. Total to be paid excluding VAT (= amount from point 1 - amount from point 2)

 4. Addition of unpaid amounts.
 If applicable, the instalments of the consumption cycle but also other previously unpaid bills or charges.
-(This item does not feature on this example)
+(This item does not appear in this example).

 5. Addition of VAT